The-Web3-Compass/web3-compass-data-repository/examples/example-12/frontend/production-and-summary.md

 When the reveal time hits, the dcipher network automatically decrypts all bids.
 No trusted party.
 No manual reveals.
 Just cryptography enforcing the timeline.

-And once the winner is selected, they can pay from any supported chain using **OnlySwaps**.
+And once the winner is selected, they can pay from any supported chain using **only swaps**.
 No bridges.
 No wrapped tokens.
 No security nightmares.

 The frontend makes all this complexity invisible.
 Connect wallet, browse listings, place encrypted bid, pay from any chain.
 That’s it.